adamfranco/OpenMapSamples/README.md

 OpenMapSamples is a library to generate and provide sample data for testing vector-based map renderings.
 Sample data is returned as GeoJSON and can be rendered by mapping systems and styles to validate their coverage of combinations of data.

+You can view a demonstration of this control at https://adamfranco.github.io/OpenMapSamples-examples/.

 ## Structure

 ### Library classes